TheJelmega/prog-lang/design/README.md

 #### Pointer-to-pointer semantics

-`*const T`/`*mut T` can be cast to `*const U`/`*mut U` with the following behavior:
+`^T`/`^mut T` can be cast to `^U`/`^mut U` with the following behavior:
 - If `T` and `U` are both sized, the pointer returned is unchanged.
 - If `T` and `U` are both unsized, the pointer is also returned unchanged.
 In particular, the metadata is preserved exactly.
   If `T` and `U` are objects, this does require that they are compatible types, e.g. same non-marker interfaces.

-  For instance, a cast from `*const [T]` to `*const [U]` preserves the number of elements.
+  For instance, a cast from `^[T]` to `^[U]` preserves the number of elements.
-  Note that, as a consequence, such casts do not neccesarily preserve the size of the pointer's referent (e.g. casting `*const [u16]` to `*const [u8]`) will result in a raw pointer which refers to an object of half the size of the original).
+  Note that, as a consequence, such casts do not neccesarily preserve the size of the pointer's reference (e.g. casting `^[u16]` to `^[u8]`) will result in a raw pointer which refers to an object of half the size of the original.
   The same holds for `str` and any compound type whose unsized tail is a slice type, such as `struct Foo(i32, [u8])` or `(u64, Foo)`
-- If `T` is unsized and `U` is sized, the cast discards all metadata that completes the wide pointe `T` and produces a thin ponter `U` consisting of hte data part of the unsized pointer.
+- If `T` is unsized and `U` is sized, the cast discards all metadata that completes the wide pointer `T` and produces a thin ponter `U` consisting of the data part of the unsized pointer.

 ### 9.9.2.
 Try and unwrap casts [↵](#99-type-cast-expression--)

-A try cast `as?` can be used to cast a type from an interface object, impl interface object, or a generic to a given type, returning an optional type with valid value when the cast is possible and a `None` when it's not.
+A try cast `as?` can be used to cast a type from an interface object, impl interface object, or a generic to a given type, returning an optional type with a valid value when the cast is possible and a `None` when it's not.
-This can therefore be used to dynamically handle code based on a type when RTTI info is avaiable.
+This can therefore be used to dynamically handle code based on a type when RTTI info is available.

 An unwrap cast `as!` is similar to a try cast, but meant for in usecases the user is certain that the cast is possible, as it will unwrap the resulting nullable type.
 This could also be written as `(a as?
 T)!`.